The Traveling Woman's Guide to Cycle Syncing: Balancing Work, Adventure, and Well-Being

 • Travel: Engage with others by joining group tours, attending local meetups, or exploring cultural festivals.
 Your charisma and ability to connect are at their peak, making it easier to make new friends and professional contacts.

 • Work: This is the best time for collaborative projects, networking events, and client meetings.
 Your articulate nature and persuasive skills will be most effective, whether in negotiating deals, pitching new ideas, or leading team meetings.
+I'd also recommend trying to batch any work here, especially things involving more visibility like YouTube videos; you'll likely find that your energy is greater and more sustained for longer work days this time of the month.

 • Personal Life: Plan social outings or reconnect with friends and family via video calls.
 Your sociable nature makes these interactions more rewarding and enjoyable during this phase.